Help center

 Does it work with any Shopify theme?

 Yes.
 Blackout Dates works with both cart page themes and cart drawer themes.
-For cart pages, add the date picker as a section block via the theme editor.
+For cart pages, add the date picker as a section block in the theme editor.
 For cart drawers, enable the app embed in your theme settings.
-Neither option requires code editing.
+No code editing needed either way.

 How do I add the date picker to my cart?

-Open your Shopify theme editor, navigate to the cart template (or theme settings for cart drawers), and look for the Blackout Dates block or app embed.
+Open your Shopify theme editor, go to the cart template (or theme settings for cart drawers), and look for the Blackout Dates block or app embed.
 Enable it and save.
-See the setup guide for step-by-step instructions and the Liquid snippet for order confirmation emails.
+See the setup guide for step-by-step instructions and the snippet you paste into your order confirmation email.

-Can I block dates for just one product?
+Can I set different closed dates for just one product?

-Yes, on the Pro plan.
-Go to Product Availability in the app dashboard and configure per-product rules — allowed dates, allowed weekdays, preparation-days override, fixed-date mode (pin the product to a single pre-selected date), or a recurring dispatch day (e.g. always the next Thursday).
-Customers can mix products with different rules in the same cart — each item shows its own fulfilment date at checkout.
+Yes, on the Plus plan.
+Go to Product Availability in the app and set per-product rules — allowed dates, allowed weekdays, a prep days override, a fixed date (pre-selected for customers with no choice needed), or a recurring send-out day (e.g. every Thursday).
+Customers can mix products with different rules in the same cart — each item shows its own date the customer picked.

 Can I offer time slots within a day?

 Yes, on the Pro plan.
-Offer morning, afternoon, or custom windows within each collection or delivery day, and optionally cap how many orders can be taken per slot so you don't oversell a busy afternoon.
-Configure slots per day in the app's scheduling settings.
+Offer morning, afternoon, or custom windows within each collection or delivery day, and cap how many orders each slot can take so you never oversell a busy afternoon.
+Set slots per day in the app's scheduling settings.

-What happens if a customer ignores the date picker?
+What happens if a customer skips the date picker?

-The date picker intercepts the checkout flow.
-On cart page themes it's embedded in the page; on cart drawer themes it appears as a dedicated step before checkout.
-In both cases customers must interact with it before they can proceed.
-At checkout itself, only the delivery option the customer chose on the cart is shown — pickup, local delivery, and postal are filtered automatically so customers can't accidentally pay for postage on a collection order.
+They can't.
+On cart page themes the picker is embedded in the page; on cart drawer themes it appears as a step before checkout.
+Either way, customers must make a selection before they can proceed.
+On Shopify Plus stores, checkout then shows only the delivery option they chose in the cart, so they can't accidentally pay for postage on a collection order.
+On other plans the choice is captured on the cart and shown on the order; Shopify limits the checkout-side filtering that hides the other options to Plus.

-Can I offer collection, delivery, and postal in the same store?
+Can I offer collection, delivery, and postal from the same store?

 Yes.
-Enable all three methods and customers choose at the point of date selection.
-Each method can have its own pricing, schedule, and availability — for example, you can offer collection seven days a week but local delivery only Monday to Friday.
-On the Plus and Pro plans, the app also installs a checkout filter automatically so only the chosen method appears at checkout.
-You don't need to create a Shopify delivery customization by hand, and if it ever gets out of sync, opening the app's Delivery page reinstalls it.
+Enable all three methods and customers pick one when they choose their date.
+Each method can have its own pricing, schedule, and availability — for example, collection seven days a week but local delivery Monday to Friday only.
+If your store is on Shopify Plus, the app installs a checkout filter automatically so only the chosen method appears at checkout (Shopify limits this to Plus stores).
+On other plans, the picker still captures the choice and customers get a heads-up on the cart to pick the right option at checkout.

 What if checkout shows the wrong delivery option?

 Open the app's Delivery page — the checkout filter reinstalls itself on load.
-If it still fails, a red banner on that page names the exact cause (missing Shopify access scope, plan restriction, mutation failure, etc.) and how to fix it.
-For pickup and local delivery to appear as native checkout options, products must be marked as physical and have inventory at the pickup or local-delivery location — the Delivery Routing page shows this guidance and flags products that don't meet the requirements.
+If it still fails, a red banner names the exact cause (missing Shopify access scope, plan restriction, mutation failure, etc.) and tells you how to fix it.
+For pickup and local delivery to appear as native checkout options, products must be marked as physical and have inventory at the pickup or local-delivery location — the Delivery Routing page shows this guidance and flags any products that don't qualify.

 What's the difference between the plans?